samcash15/dog-services/README.md

 To get this application running on your local machine, follow these steps:

 1. **Prerequisites**
-   - Ensure you have Java 11 installed on your machine.
+   - Please make sure you have Java 17 installed on your machine.
    - Any IDE that supports Java (like IntelliJ IDEA, Eclipse, etc.)

 2. **Setting Up**